LordDashMe/knowledge/Development_Setup/Github_SSH_Keys.md

 - Enter to accept the default file location.

+  - If required to change the file name, it needs to properly setup with the ssh config

+    ```sh
+    Host github.com
+      AddKeysToAgent yes
+      IdentityFile ~/.ssh/<file-name-gen-key>
+    ```

 - Enter a secure passphrase.

 - Enter this command to display the contents of your **public key**.